AlexandrepCumbane/lvProjectPub/app/LvForm.md

 ```

+Note:

-Note: To enable children field rendering, on backend list serializer the parent field must have a list of children queryset values
+- To enable children field rendering, on backend list serializer the parent field must have a list of children queryset values.
+- The children value must corresponds to the "wq:ForeignKey" value in children field

 ### Hide/Show dependent fields